Ruben249/Practicas_robotica_movil/GLOBAL_NAVIGATION/README.md

 ![MAP](https://github.com/Ruben249/practicas_robotica_movil/assets/102288264/548ae3d8-1454-4247-a7fa-faa4baa5eaa4)

 -Normalize Map Challenge:

 Problem: My main problem when dealing with this practice has been being able to normalize the real values ​​with those on the map.

 Solution: The solution to normalize the values ​​is to take into account where the car is with respect to the map and its center.

+-Erratic Deviations and Unstable Movements

+Problem: Searching for the position with the lowest value is performed in an 11x11 area around the robot.
+However, the size of the grid and the resolution of the movements can cause the robot to move erratically and with sudden oscillations.

+Solution: Reducing the size of the search area or smoothing the transition between cells with different values ​​can improve motion stability.
+Additionally, adjusting the linear and angular speed of the robot based on the distance and angle to the new position can contribute to smoother navigation.

 -Obstacle Avoidance Challenge: